w3club/MonadTestnet_2025/README.md

 ## Requieriments

 1. Set your 2CAPTCHA API on "solve_captcha.py" using "nano faucets/official_faucet/solve_captcha.py" - (currently official faucet no working at all)

+## Notes

+1. "faucet.js" on "actions/stake_apr.io" (is not available yet)
+2. "index.js" on "MonadTestnet" still to be updated